polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 - vring and buffers required for RPMsg communication between Linux and the remote context (FreeRTOS/BM)

 The [Microchip IPC Remoteproc bindings](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) documentation deals with all required and optional device tree properties for remoteproc.

+## Yocto BSP Remoteproc Configuration

+### Default Boot Behavior

+When an AMP image is built using the [meta-mchp-polarfire-soc BSP](https://mi-v-ecosystem.github.io/redirects/linux4microchip-bindings-microchip-miv-remoteproc) the AMP boot mode is set to early boot, and the HSS automatically boots the FreeRTOS AMP example at startup.

+### Choosing Boot Mode

+By default, the FreeRTOS AMP example is early booted by the HSS.
+To change this behavior, add `DISTRO_FEATURES_BACKFILL_CONSIDERED = "hss-early-boot-freertos"` to local.conf to disable the default.
+Then either:

+- Add a different distro feature (e.g., `DISTRO_FEATURES:append = " hss-early-boot-bm"` for the bare metal AMP demo)
+- Do not add a distro feature, leaving the AMP context idle for [late boot](#late-boot-mode).